opendatahub-io/maas-billing/docs/content/configuration-and-management/group-membership-known-issues.md

 **Description**:

-When a user is moved to a lower tier (e.g., removed from `premium-users`, now only in `system:authenticated`):
+When a user is moved to a lower tier (e.g., removed from `premium-users`, now only matching the `free` tier group, such as `system:authenticated` in the default configuration):

 - A new Service Account is created in the new tier namespace (e.g., `maas-default-gateway-tier-free`).
 - The old Service Account in the premium tier namespace remains.